PlabonKumarsaha/GPSLocationTrackerAndroid/README.md

 # GPS Location Tracker Android

-#GPS

-1.FusedLocationproviderClient - The stadard android api for rendering GPS and cell phone tower location data.
+1. In the mainClass FusedLocationproviderClient - The stadard android api for rendering GPS and cell phone tower location data.
 2.Permission - allow an app to track loaction of phone 3.LocationRequest- how frequent the location tracking should be.
 4.Google play service - making phone app work